Subscribe to Candid Magazine

-Apostasy is the debut feature film by director Daniel Kokotajlo about a Jehovah’s Witness family is shattered to pieces in the name of overzealous faith.
-An ex-Witness himself, Kokatijilo was inspired by his own, as well other people’s, personal journey of extrication; conjuring up a narrative where a fanatically devout mother Ivana (Siobhan Finneran) has her faith irrevocably tested when her eldest daughter Luisa (Sacha Parkinson) falls pregnant to a boy outside the religion and her youngest Alex (Molly Wright) is refusing a blood transfusion that could save her life.
+Apostasy is the debut feature film by director Daniel Kokotajlo about a Jehovah’s Witness family shattered to pieces in the name of overzealous faith.
+An ex-Witness himself, Kokatijilo was inspired by his own, as well others, personal journeys of extrication; conjuring up a narrative where a fanatically devout mother Ivana (Siobhan Finneran) has her faith irrevocably tested when her eldest daughter Luisa (Sacha Parkinson) falls pregnant to a boy outside the religion and her youngest Alex (Molly Wright) refusing a blood transfusion that could save her life.

 When we sat down with Kokotajlo last month, I revealed to him about an old friend of mine who was a Jehovah’s Witness and was extradited for being gay.
 It was his own mum who instead of dealing with her son directly, alerted the elders (the sect’s version of ordained ministers) to his coming out.
 The elders then proceeded to completely ostracise him from the religion and his social group and further suggested he leave his family home all together.
 I confessed to Kokotajlo that I was perplexed by their cruel practices but after seeing Apostasy, it all made total sense.

-Kokotajlo is a relaxed, amenable and contemplative figure, answering each question attentively and in great detail; thoroughly intrigued by my friend’s story, providing him with yet another example of the religion’s flaws.
-However with Apostasy he isn’t so much condemning, but more compassionate, giving an authentic portrayal of the family’s struggle by giving each member a balanced view, as well as showing the bigger picture of the difficulty for followers to adhere to strict religious codes which contradict their natural human instincts.
+Kokotajlo is a likelable, relaxed and contemplative figure, answering each question attentively and with great detail; thoroughly intrigued by my friend’s story, providing him with yet another example of how the religion mistreats people.
+However with Apostasy he isn’t so much condemning, but more compassionate, giving an authentic portrayal of this family’s struggle by giving each member a balanced view, as well as showing the bigger picture of the difficulty for followers to adhere to strict religious dogma which contradicts natural human instinct.